This post is about taking the St. Charles Streetcar from the French Quarter to the Garden District and beyond.

 - Where to Board

 - Stops Along the Way

 - Free Tours a pie

-From the French Quarter, you can access the stop by crossing Canal Street at Bourbon.
+From the western edge of the French Quarter, you can access the stop by crossing Canal Street at Bourbon.

 The street names change on either side of Canal St., and Bourbon St. becomes Carondolet (pronounced car-ron-doe-let).